Practice Guide 29 – Registration of legal charges and deeds of variation of charge

 If the lender is a limited liability partnership, its registered number.

 If the lender is an overseas company, unless an arrangement has already been made with us, you must state the territory of incorporation, registered number in the UK including any prefix and a copy of the company’s constitutional documentation must accompany the application.
-A translation must be supplied if this documentation is not in English or Welsh.
-Alternatively a certificate in Form 7 may be given by a qualified lawyer practising in the territory of incorporation.
+You must supply a translation if this documentation is not in English or Welsh.
+Alternatively you may send us a certificate in Form 7 given by a qualified lawyer practising in the territory of incorporation.

 A fee is payable under the current Land Registration Fee Order.